Shoug-Alomran/SE201--Sillah-Project/docs/prototype.md

 | **Figure 4.4** | Awareness Hub Display presenting selectable educational health topics. | `awareness-hub.png` | Provides interactive reading of awareness articles. |
 | **Figure 4.5** | Future GUI Mockup demonstrating the proposed visual layout for the next system version. | `future-gui.png` | Illustrates potential upgrade from CLI to GUI. |

-> **Note:** Place all corresponding images inside the folder `docs/img/` and ensure file names match those in the table above for proper linking in MkDocs.

-You can include inline references below each figure like this:

 ```markdown
 ![Main Menu Interface](/img/main-menu.png)